Quick Start Guide

 Welcome to Stelvio!

-While Stelvio is in very early development stage (alpha - Developer Preview) I hope it shows how it simplifies AWS infrastructure for Python devs.
+While it's still in early development (alpha), I hope this guide shows how much it simplifies AWS infrastructure for Python developers.

-In this guide, we'll go through basics so you can see how Stelvio makes AWS easy.
+In this guide, we'll go through the basics so you can see how Stelvio makes AWS easy.

 Prerequisites